uveic/learning-rust/README.md

 `rustup doc`: open the local documentation in your browser.

-`rustfmt`: format your code in a particular style.
+`cargo fmt`: format your code in a particular style.

 `cargo build`: create an executable file in `target/debug/hello_cargo`.